FilecoinFoundationWeb/filecoin-foundation/README.md

 Running `npx turbo dev` from the root of the monorepo will call the `dev` script for all applications and packages in the monorepo, as defined in each `package.json`.
 In our case, this will start the development server for all applications in our monorepo, packages do not have a `dev` script.

 In 99% of cases, you only want to start the development server for one application at a time.
-To do so, you should run `turbo dev` with a filter flag.
+To do so, you should run `npx turbo dev` with a filter flag.

 For instance, to start the development server of the `ffdweb-site` application, run: